-The RWHAP Part D Supplemental is a program subject to the provisions of Executive Order 12372, as implemented by 45 CFR 100.
-See Executive Order 12372 in the HHS Grants Policy Statement http://www.hrsa.gov/grants/hhsgrantspolicy.pdf.
+The RWHAP Part C Capacity Development Program is a program subject to the provisions of Executive Order 12372, as implemented by 45 CFR 100.
+See Executive Order 12372 in the HHS Grants Policy Statement.

 See Section 4.1 ii of HRSA's SF-424 Application Guide for additional information.